bioimageit/bioimageit_core/docs/source/install.rst

         "service": "LOCAL"
     }

-* SINGULARITY: run the tools using *Singularity*.
+* SINGULARITY: runs the tools using *Singularity*.
 In this case you need to install `Singularity <https://sylabs.io/guides/3.5/user-guide/>`_:

 .. code-block:: javascript